 They are particularly interested in the ways that internet platform design can alter and influence textual and movement-based languages, ultimately shaping how content is expressed, framed, and witnessed through media such as video, images, texts, and gifs; how bodies are compressed and expanded; how blackness can subvert and infiltrate virtual space; and how meaning is made, co-opted, and reclaimed.

 NIC’s deep attention to digitally-mediated movement will manifest in three parts throughout the residency: a multi-platform, online movement work; a dance film; and a curated series of public programs.
-The programs will include a work-in-progress screening of material related to a newly commissioned video and conversation with the artist; Sonic Situation, a two-hour online DJ set with echoes of the internet past and present; and a movement workshop Dancing for the Internet, facilitated by NIC.
+The programs will include a conversation with the artist and a work-in-progress screening of material related to keep at it (2021), a newly commissioned video; Sonic Situation, a two-hour online DJ set with echoes of the internet past and present; and a movement workshop Dancing for the Internet, facilitated by NIC.

 “NIC Kay: #blackpeopledancingontheinternet,” the New Museum’s 2021 artist in residence program, is organized by Emily Mello, Associate Director of Education, and Andrew An Westover, Keith Haring Director of Education and Public Engagement.